belle2/basf2/online_book/prerequisites/ssh.rst

 will copy the file ``bastion-message`` from your local directory into your home directory on ``bastion.desy.de``.

+.. admonition:: Exercise
+   :class: exercise stacked

+   Copy a file from your local computer to your home directory on ``bastion.desy.de``

+.. admonition:: Hint
+   :class: toggle xhint

+   You can use the ``touch`` command to create empty files

+.. admonition:: Exercise
+   :class: exercise

+   Copy a file from your home directory on ``bastion.desy.de`` to you local directory

 .. admonition:: Question
    :class: exercise stacked